dhamilton47/react_practice/README.md

 This repository contains practice work creating React components.
 The projects are suggestions from [Dave Ceddia's blog](https://daveceddia.com/react-practice-projects/).

+I am also learning TDD in a JS/React environment in this repository.

 At this point the components are all classes or functions.
 There are no hooks used.

 #### Soda List